AT A GLANCE

 Soft cheese with blue veins e.g. Danish blue, Roquefort, Gorgonzola

 Mould-ripened cheese e.g. Camembert, Brie, Chevre (unless cooked thoroughly)

 It is fine to consume pasteurised, or UHT, milk and yogurt (including bio-yogurt) during pregnancy.
 Further information on non-dairy foods to avoid or limit during pregnancy can be found here.

 A healthy diet for a new mum is very similar to a healthy diet for all.
 Breastfeeding will probably make you a bit thirstier and a bit hungrier than usual.
-This is because your body is having to work harder to produce breastmilk and as a result needs more energy and fluids – you actually burn an extra 500 calories a day depending on the stage of breastfeeding.
+This is because your body is having to work harder to produce breastmilk will need more energy and fluids – you actually burn around an extra 500 calories a day depending on the stage of breastfeeding.